TechStudent10/Cobra/README.md

 Right now, no external modules are needed.
 You just need the Python programming language.

 ## Usage
-All you have to do it:
+All you have to do is:
 ```shell
 python execute.py <name-of-cobra-file>
 ```